jplip/self-care-front/README.md

-# Titanic ML
+# User Table

-This is my titanic predictor ML that I created where another teammate of mine edited it a few times.
-In this project I expanded upon the titanic predictor and created it in a way that organizes the the data and also gives your death percentage as well as your survival percentage
+This is my user table that gets the user data from the database and then posts it onto a table that has all the users with an update and delete button next to them.
+These buttons correspond to the user in the respective row and will run the method of either update or delete.

-This ML is meant to be used by all and different data is able to put in depending on the user and their characteristics.
+This data is meant to be seen by all and only the delete feature is available to the Admins.
+Anyone besides the Admins will be given an error when trying to confirm the deletion of a user.
+The update feature allows for all users to change the name or username associated with the account.

+- BE_update.md: Contains all table code: CSS, HTML, JavaScript